 Credit unions are not-for-profit cooperatives that are owned by their members.
 Eligibility to join a credit union is limited to those persons who fall within a credit union’s field of membership.
 Because there are no stockholders to satisfy, credit unions direct their income back to their members in the form of lower fees, higher rates of return, and improved products and services.

 All credit union members, regardless of the size of their accounts or amounts they borrow, are entitled to an equal voice in the operation of their credit union.
 And, credit unions are governed by an unpaid, volunteer board of directors who are elected from and by the membership of the credit union.

 Today’s credit unions offer a variety of products and services to their members.
-From savings to checking accounts to consumer loans and mortgages, credit unions have what it takes to meet their members’ financial needs.
+In addition, credit unions have what it takes to meet their members’ financial needs, from savings to checking accounts to consumer loans and mortgages.

 The County Federal Credit Union was originally organized as Loring Federal Credit Union in 1956 to serve military and civilians that worked at Loring Air Force Base.
 Joseph Bouchard Jr. was hired as the credit union’s first full-time manager in 1958.
 In 1964, Loring Federal Credit Union reached 2 million in assets, making it the largest credit union in the state.
 Holy Rosary Credit Union merged with Loring Federal Credit Union in 1969, making the first Department of Defense credit union to expand into the local community.
 The following decade brought six other mergers with Loring Federal Credit Union: ACAP Federal Credit Union, Maine Sugar Industries Federal Credit Union, Limestone-Caswell Federal Credit Union, Presque Isle Federal Credit Union, Pamsong Federal Credit Union, and MPG Federal Credit Union.